Parsa3323/AdvancedArmorStands/README.md

 > Players can create as many types as they want (e.g., up to 80 types), but they must change the names and </br> each type can be used in the game using the `create` command

 > [!CAUTION]
-> Don't touch cash yaml files.
+> Don't touch cache yaml files.

 <div align="center">